-In this section, we highlight the top five health concerns raised by health indicators as well as by the Community Health Survey.
-This analysis is listed in order of priority based on the Community Health Needs Assessment Survey (Survey) to highlight how these concerns or the services addressing these concerns are perceived by the community and key stakeholders.
+In this section, we will highlight the top ten health concerns raised by health indicators as well as by the Community Health Needs Survey (Survey).
+This analysis is listed in order of priority based on Survey results to highlight how these concerns or the services address these concerns are perceived by the community and key stakeholders.
+It is interesting to note that the top five health issues were the same on for the community and key stakeholders.